nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 export async function handler(req: Request, ctx: FreshContext<State>) {
   /**
-   * If we're requesting anything other than a route, we don't need to check
+   * If anything other than a route is being requested, we don't need to check
    * for the user session.
-E.g. static files.
+E.g. requesting static files.
    */
   if (ctx.destination !== "route") {
     return ctx.next();